 - Elephant Jungle Sanctuary offers a volunteer program which helps team members to move towards understanding the culture and tradition that surrounds the domestic elephant

-- Don’t worry about brining any additional water, Elephant Jungle Sanctuary provide you with water and hot drinks throughout the day
+- Don’t worry about bringing any additional water, Elephant Jungle Sanctuary provides you with water and hot drinks throughout the day